Burberry: 2020s

 In July 2024, the company announced a profit warning and the departure of its chief executive Jonathan Akeroyd, to be replaced by Joshua Schulman.
 The company also reported significant sales declines across its markets in the first quarter, with store sales dropping 23% in the Americas and Asia Pacific, and 16% in Europe, the Middle East, India and Africa.
 The company's shares fell 15% following the announcement, and it suspended dividend payments.
 Burberry also revealed plans for job cuts, primarily in its UK corporate office.

-In November 2024, Burberry launched a £40 million cost-cutting program, aiming to stabilize the brand and refocus on its core outerwear and iconic trench coats.
+In November 2024, Burberry launched a £40 million cost-cutting program, aiming to stabilize the brand and refocus on its core outerwear and trench coats.
 As part of the turnaround, Burberry planned to cut £40 million annually, with £25 million expected in the 2025 financial year.
-Though the company refrained from specifying job cuts, it confirmed it was streamlining office teams.
+Though the company refrained from specifying job cuts, it confirmed it was streamlining office staff.
 Schulman also introduced a new outerwear campaign and appointed new managers in key divisions.
-Burberry's shares rose 16% following the announcement, as investors responded positively to the plan.
+Burberry's shares rose 16% following the announcement.

-In May 2025, the company announced plans to reduce the company's employee headcount by up to 1,700 jobs.
+In May 2025, the company announced plans to reduce the number of employees by up to 1,700.
 The reduction is part of wider plans to reduce costs of £60 million by the end of 2027.
+According to the March 2026 earnings report, the company closed 21 stores while opening nine locations, to end the fiscal year of 2026 with 410 stores globally.
+These reductions were made to cut costs due to weakening demand and economic pressure.